mitexleo/fediroma/docs/docs/configuration/search.md

 ## Meilisearch

-Note that it's quite a bit more memory hungry than PostgreSQL (around 4-5G for ~1.2 million posts while idle and up to 7G while indexing initially).
+Note that it's quite a bit more memory hungry than PostgreSQL (around 4-5G for ~1.2 million posts while idle and up to 7G while indexing, initially).
 The disk usage for this additional index is also around 4 gigabytes.
 Like [RUM](./cheatsheet.md#rum-indexing-for-full-text-search) indexes, it offers considerably higher performance and ordering by timestamp in a reasonable amount of time.
 Additionally, the search results seem to be more accurate.

-Due to high memory usage, it may be best to set it up on a different machine, if running pleroma on a low-resource computer, and use private key authentication to secure the remote search instance.
+Due to high memory usage, it may be best to set it up on a different machine, if running Pleroma on a low-resource computer, and use private key authentication to secure the remote search instance.

-To use [meilisearch](https://www.meilisearch.com/), set the search module to `Pleroma.Search.Meilisearch`:
+To use [Meilisearch](https://www.meilisearch.com/), set the search module to `Pleroma.Search.Meilisearch`:

 > config :pleroma, Pleroma.Search, module: Pleroma.Search.Meilisearch

-You then need to set the address of the meilisearch instance, and optionally the private key for authentication.
-You might also want to change the `initial_indexing_chunk_size` to be smaller if you're server is not very powerful, but not higher than `100_000`, because meilisearch will refuse to process it if it's too big.
-However, in general you want this to be as big as possible, because meilisearch indexes faster when it can process many posts in a single batch.
+You then need to set the address of the Meilisearch instance, and optionally the private key for authentication.
+You might also want to change the `initial_indexing_chunk_size` to be smaller if your server is not very powerful, but not higher than `100_000`, because Meilisearch will refuse to process it if it's too big.
+However, in general you want this to be as big as possible, because Meilisearch indexes faster when it can process many posts in a single batch.

 > config :pleroma, Pleroma.Search.Meilisearch,